Restaurants & Food in Costa Rica

 - Nectar, Nicoya Peninsula: The elegant Nectar is housed in Florblanca, one of the Nicoya Peninsula’s top boutique hotels, and offers a diverse menu and elegant ambiance – and an oceanside locale, where you’re almost close enough to bury your toes in the sand.
 The restaurant’s motto – from hook to fork, from farm to table – tells of its commitment to fresh, local cuisine.
 The menu changes nightly and specials usually feature the catch-of-the-day, Costa Rican grass-fed beef, and other tempting dishes.
 (Santa Teresa, Phone: 2640-0232)

 - La Bodeguita del Medio, San Jose: Located 200m South of the BCR on Paseo Colon.
 This Cuban hot spot is the ideal place to hang out and enjoy great live music every night.
-Tuesday is one of the best days to turn up as they offer free salsa classes from 7:30pm.
+Be sure to check out their weekly Latin dance classes!
 A local favorite is the popular Mango Mojitos mixed with the tasty Cuban ceviche.
 Pop along to see how they move over in Cuba!
 (San José; Phone: 2255-8383)

 - Sash, Rohrmoser: If you’re in San José and craving a serving of authentic Lebanese delicacies, there’s no better choice than Sash.
 This restaurant balances between casual and fine-dining locale, offering up a cozy ambiance and attentive service.
 We love everything we’ve ever tried, but can never get enough of the robust vegetarian special, which offers perfectly spiced baba ghanoush, hummus, falafel, and tabbouleh.
 (San José, Phone: 2232-1010)